 - Liaising with external specialist services to help children and young people get the right support and stay in education

-Due to this being a test and learn pilot, it is anticipated that each team will have a pupil population of 8,000 therefore education settings will have to express an interest in having a team.
+Due to this being a test and learn pilot, each team will have a pupil population of 8,000 therefore education settings were asked to express and interest in the project and

 The CCG is leading this project and will be working with education settings and stakeholders to co-design the service provision to ensure it meets local needs.

 The Government’s response to the Consultation on Transforming Children and Young People’s Mental Health Provision: a Green Paper and Next Steps (2018) ensures areas that are successful in the Green Paper bid funding go further for children and young people who are showing early signs of distress, so that they are always able to access the right help, in the right setting, when they need it.
 The trailblazer areas will have MHSTs supporting children and young people, providing extra capacity for early intervention support within school and college settings.

 Furthermore, the Government published the NHS Long-Term Plan (2019) which re-confirmed the commitments from the Green Paper which set out proposals to improve mental health support in schools and colleges.
 Over the next five years from 2019 NHS England and the Department for Education will fund new MHST’s working in schools and colleges, building on the support already available, which will be rolled out to between one-fifth and a quarter of the country by the end of 2023.